-Division of General and Minimally Invasive Surgery
+Division of General, Bariatric, and Minimally Invasive Surgery

 The Division of General and Minimally Invasive Surgery (MIS) at the University of Massachusetts Medical School covers a broad scope of clinical practice involving several hospital campuses.
 Surgeons within this division are highly skilled clinical specialists who use state of the art technology to carry out surgical procedures for patients with a wide variety of disease states.
 Gastrointestinal disorders, hepatobiliary disease, abdominal hernia, solid organ pathology, and obesity are just a few of the areas inclusive to the practice.
 Acute care surgery (also known as emergency general surgery) and community based general surgery are also part of this divisions practice.